top of page

 How It Works

 By integrating the horse-to-human connection, we offer experiential learning where the meaning and the process is solely based on the individual’s personal experience, rather than being “taught” through someone else’s experience.
 Often professionals find their clients to be more receptive of accepting information from the horses through this non-verbal, alternative to talk therapy.
 And, as well, more open to expressing themselves, than if directly speaking about their issues.
 By allowing them to process information in a different way, it allows professionals to observe their client’s triggers and respond to them in real-time counseling.
 The professional and client can work freely in a safe environment to elicit, decipher, prove and encourage their clients healing and growth.
+This team approach of licensed mental health professional and equine expert offers a safe, controlled environment for the client.
+Sessions are structured and facilitated to specifically address the reasons clients come to therapy, and designed to best create metaphors to “real life”.
+Clients have shown us that the they truly do have the answers they seek, when given the opportunity to discover them.

 Why Horses?